notional-finance/notional-exponent/README.md

 #### 2. Exit Position and Withdraw

-Exits an existing position and withdraws funds from a vault.
+Exits an existing position and withdraws funds from Morpho.

 **Syntax:**
 ```bash